Goldenheart: Lyrics

 Richard views the album as her take on medieval literature, but calls her lyrics less "literal" than contemporary pop music.
 Lyrically, she portrays herself as an embattled queen in acts of guarding, fighting, surrendering, and conquering.
 She murmurs in the intro to "Warfaire", "I fight a battle every day, against discouragement and fear ...
 I must forever be on guard."
 The track's misspelled title is taken from the television series Game of Thrones.
 On "Goliath", she declares, "I faced the Beast with my bare hands".
 "Gleaux" is an eccentric spelling of "glow", referring to what the narrator wants to do with her lover to see each other in the night.
 "Tug of War" concludes a conflicted quest for dominance at the expense of a lover's power.
 On the power ballad "Break of Dawn", Richard promises herself and a love interest that he will "never see the break of dawn".
 Richard, who wanted the album to end on a "hopeful" note, said that the title track "speaks of the fairytale.
 That naïveté.
 That moment where you felt anything is possible."
 According to Laurie Tuffrey of The Quietus, the song concludes Goldenheart's lyrical arc with a "wistful retrospect" on a relationship that began with Richard's declaring her "champion" on "In the Hearts Tonight" and shifted to "Tug of War", where she became "her own champion".

 Marketing and sales

 Originally intended for release in October 2012, Richard delayed Goldenheart's release after signing a distribution deal with independent company Altavoz Distribution, which would release physical copies to retailers, and provide a wider marketing reach.
 The album's lead single, "'86", was released as a digital download on September 26.
+"Northern Lights" was released as the next single on April 8, 2013.

 Goldenheart was released in the United States on January 15, 2013.
 Richard released the album independently, as she felt record labels were "taking a bit longer than we want".
 It sold 3,000 copies in its first week and debuted at number 137 on the Billboard 200, number 2 on the Top Heatseekers Albums, and number 68 on the Top R&B/Hip-Hop Albums.
 The album also reached the top of the iTunes Store's R&B chart, which prompted music retailer f.y.e. to preemptively release its physical CD.